rianadoctor/Phyical-Computing-Final/README.md

 Rather than directly replicating the original setup, this project reinterprets the idea through:
 - Portable design constraints
 - Improvised materials and hardware
-- Focus on real-world resonance behavior
+- A focus on understanding the underlying physics of resonance and wave behavior

 The concept connects directly to course themes of:
 - Physical computing